Updated: April 2026

 eXp Realty Brokerage · GTA & Niagara Region

 We live in St. Catharines and work both markets.
-We can help you compare what your budget buys in each region, understand the neighbourhood differences, and build a search plan that reflects how Niagara actually works.
+We help buyers compare what their budget buys in each region, understand neighbourhood differences, and build a plan that reflects how Niagara actually works.